Activedock 1 1 7

 - #633

-arithmetic and doesn’t produce NAs when intermediate computations result in non-existent dates. tz()
+%%on intervals relies on%m+arithmetic and doesn’t produce NAs when intermediate computations result in non-existent dates. tz()always returns “UTC” whentzoneattribute cannot be inferred.

 BUG FIXES